outfrenk/pymaginverse/README.md

 - `geomagnetic_field_inversions/field_inversion.py`: contains the `FieldInversion`-class that performs the actual inversion of geomagnetic field data.
 It requires, besides the time vector over which the inversion will take place, instances of `StationData` as minimum input.
 - `geomagnetic_field_inversions/plot_tools.py`: contains basic plot tools for visualising data produced by the `FieldInversion`-class.
 The `plot_tools.py` method allows easy plotting of:
   - residuals
-- Gauss coefficients through time
+  - Gauss coefficients through time and iteration
   - spatial and temporal damping norms through time
   - powerspectra and secular variation
   - residual vs model norm plots (for choosing damping parameters)
   - forward geomagnetic field maps of the world
   - forward modeled data at specific locations

 ## Installation
 You can install the library in two ways: